 By the time your drivers select routes, it’s likely your district will have already communicated transportation arrangements to schools and parents; this means you won’t be in a position to make necessary changes after route selection.
 So if you have major changes to your route plan this year, we recommend that you test the timing and directions of your routes before drivers make their selections.

-Have your most experienced drivers (who want summer hours) practice routes as soon as they are built.
+Have your most experience drivers (who want summer hours) practice routes as soon as they are built.
 Devote special attention to new or challenging routes.
 If you are unable to dry run all routes, take a geographic sample by testing some routes for each school or in each zone of the district.
 Compare the driver findings to planned routes and fine-tune as needed.

 Tip #3: Get the Facts Straight.